 Sci-Bytes> Hot Paper in Biology

-SOURCE: Hot Papers Database (Included with a subscription to Science Watch®, available from the Research Services Group of Thomson Reuters.
-The Hot Papers Database contains data on hundreds of highly cited papers published during the last two years.
+SOURCE: Hot Papers Database (Included with a subscription to the print newsletter Science Watch®, available from the Research Services Group of Thomson Reuters.
+Packaged on a CD that is mailed with each Science Watch issue, the Hot Papers Database contains data on hundreds of highly cited papers published during the last two years.
 User interface permits searching by author, organization, journal, field, and more.
 Total citations, as well as citations accrued during successive bimonthly periods, can be assessed and graphed.
-New Hot Papers updates are produced every two months.

 Special Country Features:

 Top 20 Countries: Citations in Five-Year Increments, and the 10th annual list of the Top 20 Countries in ALL FIELDS, 2001-August 31, 2011.